Parents: This year has been tough.

 Scenario: You’ve had a horrible day with your kids.
 You shouted, they cried, and now you feel terrible.

 What do you say to yourself?
 If you’re like many of us, I bet it’s a version of, “You’re a terrible mother and a worthless person.”
-Your inner mean girl would take over and you would beat yourself up.
+Your inner bully would take over and you would beat yourself up.

 If you are familiar with my work, you know that I often say, “We don’t need to make children feel bad to teach them something.”
 We want our children to know that we love them know matter what.
 Even though they wrote on the wall with a crayon, they are still worthy and lovable.
 Even though they had a meltdown in the middle of Target, they are still worthy and lovable.